MileHacker Logo

 Bicycle Infrastructure & Safety

 Dedicated cycling lanes are very limited.
-Cycling is not recommended for tourists due to reckless driving, heavy traffic, and sharp hills, which create an unsafe environment.
+Cycling is not recommended for tourists due to aggressive driving, heavy traffic, and sharp hills, which create an unsafe environment.

-• City traffic is unsuitable for leisure cycling.
+• Traffic in the city is unsuitable for leisure cycling.

 • No formal bicycle sharing programs.